International Payments Ops Workflow Redesign: Reduce Million Dollar Losses from Unvalidated Payments

 I attempted to sell in Discovery 3 times.

-For the 2nd attempt: I met the Senior Product Owner, Product Owner and Lead Business Analyst to walk them through the Discovery activities and process.
+For the 2nd attempt: I met the Senior Product Owner, Product Owner and Lead Business Analyst to walk them through why Discovery was important + how it worked.
 They communicated that their top 2 priorities were to meet compliance deadlines and ensure the backend architecture was future-proofed.

-I revised my pitch with a peer, and went back to them with the following key rationale:
+I revised my pitch with a peer, and lead another conversation with:

-"In order to future proof the architecture, we need to know the future state design is because the design dictates how we'll build the architecture in the longer term.
-We can discuss this approach further with [our Lead Architect]."
+"I understand your priorities.
+If we want to future-proof the architecture, we need to know the future state design direction, because the it dictates how we'll build the architecture in the longer term.
+This is going to save the program millions in the long run."

 They agreed to invest in a 3 week Discovery Sprint.